QuantEcon/lecture-python-intro/_sources/markov_chains_I.md

 ### Defining Markov chains

-So far we've given examples of Markov chains but now let's define them more carefully.
+So far we've given examples of Markov chains but we haven't defined them.

+Let's do that now.

 To begin, let $S$ be a finite set $\{x_1, \ldots, x_n\}$ with $n$ elements.